-The School can make discretionary bursary awards to students to help them overcome the individual barriers to participation they face, for example, help with the cost of transport, meals, books and equipment.
+The School can make discretionary bursary award of up to £250 to students to help them overcome the individual financial barriers to participation they face, for example, help with the cost of transport, meals, books and equipment.
+Funds are limited and cannot be guaranteed.

-The School is required to ensure that its bursary policy is designed to ensure funding reaches those students who are most in need of financial support and to use household income to help establish the amount of support it awards to a student.
+Funding is not a right and Wallingford Sixthform has a duty to ensure that funds are awarded fairly and to those most in need of financial support and to use household income to help establish the amount of support it awards to a student.
 This will be used in conjunction with other factors, such as:

-- Distance to travel, - Requirements of their study programme - Number of dependent children in the household - Whether the young person has additional responsibilities that may mean they need extra help, for example, they are a young carer or a parent.
+- Travel requirements - Requirements of their study programme - Number of dependent children in the household - Whether the young person has additional responsibilities that may mean they need extra help, for example, they are a young carer or a parent.